What is an Orthopedic Nurse?

 “Certification is the gold standard,” Gabbert says.
 “There’s a lot to be said for a nursing unit where 80% of nurses are certified.
 It adds to that ability to promote the magnet status of the hospital and keeps staff up on current practice.
 It promotes the nurse, promotes the profession, and actually improves care.
 There are many programs that have done research to identify an improvement in patient outcomes.”

-Two other certifications are available for nurses working as advanced practice registered nurses (APRNs) who hold a master’s or doctoral degree:
+Two other certifications are available for nurses working as advanced practice registered nurses (APRNs), who hold a master’s or doctoral degree:

 What Do Orthopedic Nurses Do?

-Trained in pain management, casting, traction and mobility devices, orthopedic nurses support physicians and patients with pre and postoperative care and even assist in the operating room.
+Trained in pain management, casting, traction, and mobility devices, orthopedic nurses support physicians and patients with pre and postoperative care and even assist in the operating room.
 Unlike more traditional nursing roles like home health and rehabilitation that only support patients in recovery, orthopedic nurses are more typically found in acute settings and help patients before, during, and after surgery.

-Orthopedic nurses commonly support conditions impacting:
+Orthopedic nurses commonly support conditions that affect:

 As an orthopedic nurse, you will commonly support patients by: